 Refers to a two-dimensional structure of rows and columns to store data.
 The metadata data model is relational model.
 Do not use to refer to Mondrian.

-Remove -- verb.
+Remove

 Use Remove for taking items off a list, such as in dialog boxes with Add and Remove buttons.
 Use Remove to refer to taking a button off a toolbar or hiding displayed data without deleting the data.

 Use as a synonym for Unload.